Tenant’s Guide to Residential Lettings

 Inventory

 The Landlord is responsible for providing an inventory and schedule of condition at the commencement of your tenancy.
 This is usually prepared by an independent inventory clerk.
 You will be given a maximum of 7 days from receipt of the document in which to check the inventory and to bring to our attention any discrepancies which you may find.
-At the end of the tenancy, the inventory will be checked out by the inventory clerk and a report prepared as to the condition of the property.
-This is a cost to the Landlord.

 TV Licence